Our research is editorially independent but we may earn a commission for purchases made through our links.

 St Patrick's Grave and the Saint Patrick Centre, Downpatrick

 One of the most famous saints of all time, there are few who aren’t familiar with the story of Saint Patrick, the patron saint of Ireland, along with Brigid of Kildare and Columba.
-If you want to find out more, visiting Down Cathedral, which stands on the site of an 1183 Benedictine Monastery, should be on your itinerary.
+If you want to find out more, visit Down Cathedral, which stands on the site of an 1183 Benedictine Monastery.
 It is here in the graveyard that Saint Patrick’s remains are said to be buried.
 According to legend, Saint Patrick died in nearby Saul, and from there, angels descended and told those in charge of his body to put it on a cart and bury it in the first spot the oxen stopped.
 After lugging him up the hill, it’s not surprising they chose the place they did.
 Magnificent stained glass windows, a beautiful organ case and box pews in the cathedral make it worth seeing as well.